Equity, Diversity, and Inclusion

 Community Partners

-AIA Diversity Roundtable Committee
+AIA Seattle Diversity Roundtable Committee

 The Diversity Roundtable is a group that elevates, inspires, and empowers individuals of underrepresented backgrounds in the profession of architecture through scholarship, community service, and activism.

-AIA Racial Justice Working Group (RJWG)
+AIA Seattle Racial Justice Working Group (RJWG)

 RJWG are architects and allied professionals who plan and execute AIA Seattle’s Culture Change in Practice: A Leadership Cohort series in close collaboration with NOMA NW and Planning in Color.